surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 This means that only those three can be routed to FX sends and parameters, for the same reason as the "LFO vs. SLFO" logic.
 (see [LFOs vs. SLFOs](#lfos-vs-slfos))

+**Timbre** is a modulator used primarily for MPE controllers.
+It takes the midi CC#71 (timbre) and applies it as a voice-level as opposed to scene-level modulation source.
+This allows the MPE convention of one-note-per-channel to take an otherwise scene-level midi parameter (CC#71) and turn it into a voice-level modulator.

+In the current version of Surge,
+**Channel Aftertouch** is a scene level modulator but in MPE mode acts on each voice independently.
+We aim to resolve the inconsistenty between these two controls in an future release.

 <br/>
 ![](./images/Pictures/routingbar_sections.png)
 <br/>